betsyding/cs124-lab2/design lab 2, 3, and 4/design.md

 For Lab 2, we decided to keep many of the original elements from our design in Lab 1.
 From Lab 1, we carried over the alignment and fonts of the text, including the header and list items, as well as the purple and blue theme, and the button orientation.
 These design choices were based on Dr. Milburn’s lecture on using only 2-3 colors, 2-3 font choices, and the Western appeal of left alignment.

-With the design from Lab 1 in mind, as well as our original interface inspirations (the Notes App and Kaiser App), we made several alterations: we made the background white to cultivate a cleaner UI, added a pencil emoji into the header for a whimsy touch, made the text boxes invisible, and changed the text of the button “Hide completed items/show all items” to be more concise.
-These various design elements were added both by copying the CSS from Lab 1 into App.js, as well as adding additional CSS throughout Lab 2 as we deemed fit.
+With the design from Lab 1 in mind, as well as our original interface inspirations (the Notes SignedInApp and Kaiser SignedInApp), we made several alterations: we made the background white to cultivate a cleaner UI, added a pencil emoji into the header for a whimsy touch, made the text boxes invisible, and changed the text of the button “Hide completed items/show all items” to be more concise.
+These various design elements were added both by copying the CSS from Lab 1 into SignedInApp.js, as well as adding additional CSS throughout Lab 2 as we deemed fit.

 After refining our code and design, testing different elements as users ourselves and using the console to troubleshoot, we were able to share our design with peers to conduct user testing.